joshiabj/Disaster-Response-Messages-Pipeline-Udacity/README.md

 1) The process.py file consists of the ETL pipeline.
 The transformation phase looks at cleaning the data by converting the categories variable to numerical and encoding them.
 2) The train_classifier.py consists of the ML pipeline.
 The cleaning process for the loaded dataset looks at applying NLP techniques such as removing stop words, lemmatizing, removing URLs/punctuation for the messages variable.
-3) The classifier.pkl pickle file contains the trained model
+3) Certain categories such as missing_person, security have a very high F1 score for non-presence(0) and a very low F1 score for presence(1).
+This is caused due to the class imbalance in the messages dataset.

-### Screenshots of the webapp
+4) The classifier_1.pkl pickle file contains the trained model.